 The original Underground Records history was an odd synopsis I wrote in third person, and I always thought it was weird, since there is no "staff" (at least not anymore) at Underground for someone else to have written it.
 In 2001 I decided to change the history and have it as a timeline, which to me seems more appropriate and we can skip the bs.
 It is slightly similar to my description of my songwriting catalog, yet this timeline will deal more with Underground Records, the entity that it is (was), instead of some hard sell.
 Here it is, enjoy!

-Fall 1979 - I started using the Underground Records name and first logos on cassette mixtapes I would make of vinyl I bought at the local record shops which I'd then giveaway the tapes at middle school.
+Fall 1979 - I started using the Underground Records name and first logos on cassette mixtapes I would make of vinyl I bought at the local record shops.
+My buddy Chip Porter and I'd record and DJ over the vinyl through speakers onto a Radio Shack portable cassetee recorder, which I'd then giveaway the tapes at middle school.
 At this point I was learning how to play my first electric instruments and fronting my first bands.
 I'd include our rehearsals on the mix-tapes.
 The mix-show is called Trip 248.

-Mid 1981 - First demos go out with Underground Records name on them containing Todd West songs featuring myself on vocals and guitar, backed by Tony Chotas on drums and Jimmy Chotas on bass.
+Mid 1981 - First demos go out with Underground Records name featuring myself on vocals and guitar, backed by Tony Chotas on drums and Jimmy Chotas which were a few songs on 4-track we did off Mind Expansion for the most part.
 My vocals are absolutely terrible and we're turned down by every label and management firm we send stuff to, some multiple times.

 December 1981 - I did most of the recording for the album I had written called "Viscosity Of The Nighthawk" and some cuts from "Days Of Greed and Gold" direct to cassette then dumped that onto a four track (the live recordings also included Tony (boner) on the drums) then did the vocals and bass on the other two tracks.
 A friend named Ron Murphy also helped on some of the guitar stuff.
-This was actually the first "release" from Underground Records where I did a cassette insert and used the name and logo.
+I did a cassette insert and used the UGR name and logo.
 I gave the tapes away at school (Osbourne Senior High).

 January 1982 - While showing high school classmates my lyrics for my first 10 or so albums I had written, and handing out tapes of the "Nighthawk" recordings, I laid the folder with the handwritten and some typed lyrics of my songs down and when the bell rang left them behind.
 After class I went back, but they were gone, so I had to re-write the songs from memory mostly and re-compile the albums.
 Somewhere, somebody........